raylutz/daffodil/README.md

 A Pydf object is faster to create from a csv data file, either from local disk or cloud storage.
 It can be used in those cases when data is to be manipulated in record-based systems where column-based math operations are not used very often.
 Simple searches, grouping, and other operations are very fast but usually can't match the performance of Pandas or Numpy once a dataframe is constructed.
+Yet for most use-cases, the benefit once in Pandas does not out-weigh the cost of getting there.

 ## Column names

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary for fast column lookups by name.
-There are no restrictions on column names except to avoid double underscore "__" in the names, which is used for sqlite escaping to allow arbitrary names in SQLite.
+There are no restrictions on column names except to avoid double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
 Also, please be aware that SQLite is case insensitive while Pydf is generally sensitive to case.
 Other than that any characters, spaces and punctuation can be used.
-However, we recommend that you avoid spaces and punctuation if you can and use underscore ("_") to separate characters into groups.
+However, avoid spaces and punctuation if possible and use underscore ("_") to separate characters into groups.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 However, you may be working with CSV files without a header.
 If user_format is specified on reading csv files, the csv data will